festeraeb/SonarSniffer/THE_ROSA_AND_CHARLIE_BROWN_MISSION.md

 Every sonar file you process, every CHIRP channel you extract, every target you help locate - that's infrastructure for the next person who vanishes in the Great Lakes.

-The tools you build could have changed the outcome for Charlie Brown.
-They might save someone else's family from going through that same loss.
+The tools you build could help locate missing vessels and save lives.
+They might give families closure and prevent future tragedies.

 That's what drives this work.